 In this article I will explore Liberal Studies—one of NYUʼs 10 undergraduate colleges.
-There are two Liberal Studies programs:
+There are two Liberal Studies tracks:

 Wondering about the key differences between the two?
 NYU student Izzy Verdery wrote a great piece on this exact question.
-Interested in the four-year GLS program?
-I recommend you review the GLS website and read the wonderful article about Isabel Schmieta’s time studying in the program.
+Interested in the four-year GLS major?
+I recommend you review the GLS website and read the wonderful article about Isabel Schmieta’s time studying in the major.

 Inquiring about the Liberal Studies Core?
 You’re in the right place!
 So let’s get started.